MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     LIMIT 1;
     ```

-    You will see output similar to the following:
+    The output looks similar to this:

     ```sql
     id |             name              |                            vector